Emergence of two inertial sub-ranges in solar wind turbulence: dependence on heliospheric distance and solar activity: RESULTS AND DISCUSSIONS

-The variation of $K$ (defined in Section \ref{sec:methods}) as a function of $\tau$ is shown in Fig. \ref{fig8} for all the intervals of FSW, ASSW and SSW listed in Table \ref{tab:windsamples}.
-Similar to what has been observed during solar minima, $K$ is found to be scale dependent, decreasing with the time scale $\tau$ and approaching the Gaussian value $K\simeq1.67$ at $\tau>\sim10^4$.
+The variation of $K$ (defined in Section \ref{sec:methods}) as a function of $\tau$ is shown in Fig. \ref{fig8} for all the aforementioned intervals.
+Similar to what has been observed during solar minima, $K$ is found to be scale dependent, decreasing with the time scale $\tau$ and approaching the Gaussian value $K\simeq1.67$ at $\tau>\sim10^4$ s (See Appendix \ref{AA}).
 This is again a clear indication of the non-universal nature of the distribution function of the magnetic field increments.
-However, just like for the spectra, in this case no clear break within the inertial range is evident for any of the three types of solar wind.
+From Fig. \ref{fig8} (a), (b) \& (c), it is evident that a steeper power law followed by a shallower one is commonly observed for FSW and ASSW, while for SSW the shape varies quite a lot and it is hard to determine distinct regimes.
+The two power law regimes existing for FSW and ASSW are fairly consistent with the existence of two distinct regimes in the spectra of these two types of wind (for more details see Section \ref{sec:solarminm}).
+Moreover, for many intervals, the break in the kurtosis roughly corresponds to that in the power spectra between the $f^{-5/3}$ and $f^{-3/2}$ regimes in both FSW and ASSW, implying a close relation between them.
+For the SSW, where distinct regimes in kurtosis are not easily observed, the spectra is found to exhibit a broad $f^{-5/3}$ scaling.

-The consolidated plot shown in Fig. \ref{fig8} allows to perform a comparative study of intermittency among those three types of solar wind.
+The consolidated plot shown in Fig. \ref{fig8} (d) allows to perform a comparative study of intermittency among those three types of solar wind.
 As evident from the plots, turbulence in ASSW is moderately intermittent, characterized by a value of $K$ which is intermediate between that of the SSW with the strongest intermittency and that of the FSW having the weakest intermittency.
-Our observations are in agreement with the fact that, in the outer heliosphere, the SSW is in a state of more developed turbulence than ASSW and FSW.
-This can also be inferred from the broad inertial range in the magnetic power spectra exhibited by SSW extending to much lower frequencies compared to FSW (see Fig. \ref{fig9}), for which we observe a $f^{-1}$ break \citep{mattheausgoldstein1986, chandran2018}.
-Several studies have observed similar spectral characteristics for these two types of wind \citep{ BrunoCarbone2013, damicis2018,damicis2022}.
-The power spectrum of ASSW shows similar nature as SSW, with a broad inertial range.
-However, it is to be noted that a recent study conducted by \cite{damicis2018} did observe a $f^{-1}$ break in the spectra of ASSW at 1 au, which hints how the turbulence develops in ASSW understood by the broadening of the inertial range as it evolves with $R$.
-While studies by \cite{damicis2015, damicis2018,damicis2021} explain the high Alfv\'enicity of ASSW as due to its generation from coronal hole boundaries based on its composition and micro-physics, our findings on ASSW with an intermediate state of turbulence hints that the low speed of ASSW may be due to the intermixing of FSW and SSW inside the heliosphere.
+Our observations are in agreement with the fact that, in the outer heliosphere, the SSW is in a state of more developed turbulence.
+This can also be inferred from the broader inertial range in the magnetic power spectra exhibited by SSW, extending to lower frequencies compared to FSW and ASSW.